The-Marcy-Lab-School/se-unit-7/practice/practice.md

 ### Practice

-**Exercise 0- DATABASES:**
+**Exercise 0: DATABASES**

-- **When modeling databases and doing schema design, when are single tables and multiple tables utilized?**
+- When modeling databases and doing schema design, when are single tables and multiple tables utilized?

 **Description of Exercise 1-8: RELATIONAL QUERIES**